 Get it back online

 A down walk-in is a revenue and inventory emergency, and we treat it that way.
 ADRIUM has serviced Tri-Valley restaurants and markets since 2021.
-We take same-day and after-hours commercial calls.
-CSLB #1136642, EPA #1279674151528, BEAR #50788, A+ with the BBB.
+We take after-hours commercial calls and will get you on the schedule fast, often same or next day when we can.
+CSLB #1136642, EPA Section 608 certified, BEAR #50788, accredited with the BBB.